montuganesh/supreme-carnival/README.md

 2 | AS5600 12-bit Rotary Encoder | ~20.00
 2 | Diametric Magnets | 0.68

 We did not have time to fully implement encoders, although much of the functionality for controlling the telescope using encoders exists within the code.
+The total cost of all parts purchased for this project was ~$370.

 ### Gearbox
 We decided to use stepper motors to actuate the telescope, because they are widely available.
 This meant that we needed a gearbox with a sufficinetly high reduction ratio, low backlash, no backdriving, and low cost.
 There were no COTS systems that did this, so we designed our own.
 We chose worm gears as the internal reduction mechanism, because they had low backlash, could not be backdriven, and could do better than the required 400:1 reduction ratio with only two gearing stages.
 A gearbox housing was designed to mount motors and hold shafts, and the gears were mounted in this housing with the assistance of several 3D-printed spacers.
 The design is demonstrated in the CAD files, and specifically in A001(long), where several unprintable parts were redesigned.
 Lengths of shaft were left free, and custom mounting brackets were created to fit over the free shaft and glued in place.
 While this made the system difficult to redesign, it also made for a stable, effective telescope mounting system.